orenbenkiki/flameview/README.md

   Hovering over any cell will display a tooltip containing its name, its size, the percentage of this size out of the total and visible graph, and the additional tooltip HTML, if any, from the input file.
+Since tooltips are intrusive alt-clicking on a tooltip or a cell toggles them.

-  Hovering over the "all" cell when a subset of the graph is visible will display the percentages of the currently visible (selected) graph out of the total graph.
+  Hovering over the "all" cell when a subset of the graph is visible will display a tooltip with the percentages of the currently visible (selected) graph out of the total graph.

 * Explicit "(self)" cells are created when some call chain has both its own size and also sizes for further nested call chains.
 In such a case, the self